-The business world suffered a setback in 2020 due to the widespread global pandemic.
+The business world suffered a setback in 2021 due to the widespread global pandemic.
 Many companies shut their doors, bringing a halt to their IT projects.
-To ensure that your business can catch up in 2021, streamline your strategies to catch up with industry trends.
+To ensure that your business can grow in 2022, streamline your strategies to track with industry trends.

 In your efforts to keep up with business trends, ask yourself the following questions: